-Using PWA technology to create a more intuitive and immersive experience, the cosmetics brand saw an 84% decrease in time before pages were interactive and a 17% increase in conversions.
+They used PWA technology (and a different site architecture) to create a more intuitive and immersive experience, and saw an 84% decrease in time before pages became interactive as well as a 17% increase in conversions.

 Similarly, after going headless with a PWA, Nomad found an improved UX led to more conversions:

 “Users are spending more time on the site and visiting more pages.
 Customers can instantly consume more content, explore more of our catalog, and discover more about the brand.
 As a result, conversion rate increases.”

 You’re likely already familiar with Shopify’s CMS, and the good news is it is perfectly possible to use their ecommerce platform without being tied into their frontend themes.
 Shopify’s Storefront API allows retailers to use Shopify’s CMS as part of a headless solution.

 Using Shopify as a headless ecommerce backend, coupled with an all-in-one Frontend Platform like Shogun Frontend, lets you keep the foundation you’ve built in Shopify, but augment it for an even richer shopping experience.

 Powerful brands like Nomad, OneBlade, and TULA Skincare have each implemented headless commerce by using Shopify as their existing backend, paired with Shogun Frontend, for example.

 Do your customers care?

 Shoppers don’t care about whether or not you use headless technology (they can’t identify that you’ve gone headless), but they do care about how they experience your brand—and they’ll no doubt recognize: